A Man Called Horse (film): Production

-For the crucial Native American initiation ceremony (Vow to the Sun), wherein actor Richard Harris is hung on pins in his chest, make-up artist John Chambers created a prosthetic chest.
+For the crucial Native American initiation ceremony (Vow to the Sun), wherein actor Richard Harris is hanged on pins in his chest, make-up artist John Chambers created a prosthetic chest.

-Harris and Silverstein clashed during filming, and when Howard and Harris reunited on Man in the Wilderness, Howard hired Richard Sarafian.
+Harris and Silverstein reportedly clashed during filming.

+Release

+The film was initially released in Italy where it played to large audiences in Rome and Naples.
+It opened in the United States on April 24, 1970 in 150 theaters in 40 cities in North and South Dakota and Minnesota.
+It expanded on April 29 to other states, including New York, California, Missouri, Michigan, Washington and North and South Carolina and grossed $297,842 in its first 11 days from 25 of the theaters.

+Reception

+The film has received generally positive critical reviews.

 Sequels

 Two sequels to the original film were made, both with Harris reprising his role: